francescocamussoni/argentinian_football_results_2015_2022/README.md

 ### Argentinian football results from 2015 to 2022
 This dataset contains information about all matches played in the first division of Argentinian football from 2015 to 2022.
+There are two identical files in terms of information but one is in English (*_eng*) and one in Spanish (*_spa*).

 ### Context
 I came across the idea of analysing particularities of Argentinian football but I didn't find any dataset that includes the information I wanted in an easy and summarised way.
 So I decided to generate this information myself.